davemssavage/modula/README.md

  * impl - Where the majority of the work is done
  * osgi - An experiment to see if it is possible to implement an OSGi framework on top of a Modula framework
  * main - Trivial project to start the Modula OSGi framework
- * tools - Barious utilities I cooked up to help in testing.
+ * tools - Various utilities I cooked up to help in testing.

 Building
 --------------